 Client happiness is essentially the number one goal for any interior designer – creating the perfect space for them to live in is why you do what you do.

-However, managing the relationship through the entire project is crucial to making sure they are happy from start to finish.
+However, managing interior design client relationships throughout the entire project is crucial to making sure they are happy from start to finish.

-Today, I’ve enlisted the help of Amy & Athina from Topology who will showcase the key steps you’ll need to cover to ensure your clients are happy throughout the process and will leave them recommending you to everyone they know.
+Today, I’ve enlisted the help of interior designers Amy & Athina from Topology who will showcase the key steps you’ll need to cover to ensure your client relationship is happy throughout the process and will leave them recommending you to everyone they know.

 Topology is the UK’s home of affordable interior design, complete with online design starting at only £125, an award-winning blog as well as some awesome interior design workshops (trust me, I’ve been to one, you can see some of the photos in this post).
 You should also go follow them on Instagram for some incredible interiors inspiration.